pinting/SharpCrop/README.md

 ﻿# SharpCrop

 This application can capture a part of your screen and upload it to one or more providers - you can find a list of the available services bellow.
-Currently Windows and Linux are supported, while OS X is not.
+Currently Windows and Linux are supported, while macOS (OS X) is not.
 It could be, however I have no machine to test it on.

 ## Overview